ehabkost/habkost.net/habkost-net/_drafts/draft-cpuid.markdown

 * The output of the `CPUID` and `RDMSR` instructions can be 100% controlled by KVM

 KVM can lie as much as it wants when handling `CPUID` and `RDMSR` instructions.
-The challenge here is telling lies that won't break guest software.
+The challenge here is telling *lies that won't break guest software*.
 In general, it's okay to report a feature as unavailable when it's actually available—guest software will simply not try to use the feature.
 On the other hand, if the hypervisor report a feature as available and the feature doesn't work as